duplxey/postgres-post/README.md

 $ docker run -it -p 3000:3000 back4app-postgres:1.0
 ```

 Open your web browser and navigate to [http://localhost:3000](http://localhost:3000).
-The application should still be connected to the backend and work the same way.
+The web application should still be fully functional.

 #### Push to VCS

-To deploy your code to Back4app Containers you first have to push it to GitHub.
+To deploy your code to Back4app Containers you have to push it to GitHub.
 To do that, perform the following:

 1. Log into your [GitHub account](https://github.com/login).
 2. Create a new [repository](https://github.com/new).